Rairof/Theme-Fonts/README.md

 <p align="center">Simple Discord Font repository for themers who wants to use custom fonts in their themes.</p>

-All Fonts will be provided in here along with Gallery section that will showcase each fonts innit in a organised manner.
+<p align="center">All Fonts will be provided in here along with Gallery section that will showcase each fonts innit in a organised manner.</p>